 Tokyo Monorail schedule

 The Monorail departs, on average, every four minutes during operating hours.
 During peak times, trains depart every 3 minutes.
-The first station on the Yamanote Line (Hamamatsucho Station) is reached in as little as 13 minutes.
+Hamamatsucho Station (first station on the Yamanote Line) is reached in as little as 13 minutes.
 This rail service begins operation around 5 am daily, with the last departure at around 11:30 pm.

 Three different types of train service operate on the Tokyo Monorail Line.
 The Haneda Express is a direct, nonstop service between Haneda Airport and the Monorail Hamamatsucho Station.
 Rapid and local trains are also available (check the next station for more information).